 How we started

-Founded in 1990, the organization started out as a group of trans women who were using the same hairdressers in Hove.
+Founded in 2000, the organisation started out as a group of trans women who were using the same hairdressers in Hove.
 After some encouragement from the owner of the salon, the group began meeting in a back room of the salon.
 The Clare Project has been meeting every week in this location ever since, in what has now become our Tuesday Drop-in.

 One of our co-founders was a Reverend who named the Clare Project after Saint Clare of Assisi, who supported the poor and marginalised.
 Although we are now a non-religious group, we still call ourselves The Clare Project, and meet at Dorset Gardens Methodist Church.